About Our Belt Drives

-We provide belt to chain teeth equivalence on our sprocket products so you can be sure to get the size you want.
-Measuring your chainstay length (spindle to rear axle) exactly is important for us to cut you the most optimal size belt for your bike.
+We provide belt to chain teeth equivalence on our sprocket product pages so you can be sure to get the size you want.
+Measuring your chainstay length (center spindle to rear axle) exactly is important for us to cut you the most optimal size belt for your bike.

 What compatibility does Veer offer?